 MOVIE: Courageous Heart of Irena Sendler (Hallmark Hall of Fame movie)

-BOOK: She has no “official” memoir or biography, but she has a few picture books, my favorite being Irena Sendler and the Children of the Warsaw Ghetto.
-There is also a young juvenile chapter book called Irena’s Children.
+BOOK: Irena’s Children (including a children’s edition) Irena also has a few picture books, my favorite being Irena Sendler and the Children of the Warsaw Ghetto.

 STORY: Polish Catholic social worker Irena Sendler smuggled 2,500 children out of the Warsaw Ghetto, and brought them safely to orphanages, convents, or Polish families willing to take them in.
 Despite eventually being caught and brutally tortured, Irena refused to give away any of the children’s names.
 Irena and all of the children survived the war.